 Sponsors: U.S. National Weather Service, International Activities Office and U.S. Agency for International Development Office of U.S. Foreign Disaster Assistance

 Collaborators: University Corporation for Atmospheric Research

 HRC is the lead technical organization supporting the U.S. National Weather Service International Affairs Office with a program for the development and implementation of hydrometeorological hazard impact-based forecast and warning services in the Republic of South Africa, El Salvador, Costa Rica, Guatemala, and Indonesia.
-Projects will soon be starting in Croatia and Sri Lanka.
+A project is also being proposed in Sri Lanka.
 This program is patterned after similar developments as the Weather Ready Nation program in the U.S., the Impact-based Decision Support Services in Europe and the United Kingdom and World Meteorological Organization Publication No. 1150.